jepstein-eagle/adaptable/packages/adaptable/readme/readme-list.md

 These are to be used in conjunction with the [AdapTable Developer Documentation](https://api.adaptabletools.com).

-> The main source of AdapTable Help used to be our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us) but these have been replaced by these Read Me docs and the Developer Documentation that is automatically produced.
+> The main source of AdapTable Help used to be our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us) but these have been replaced by these 'Read Me' docs and the Developer Documentation that is automatically produced.

 ## Version-Related ReadMe Docs